-Join us on April 18th at 11:00 a.m. at the Church of St. Ignatius Loyola‘s Wallace Hall, 980 Park Ave in New York, NY, to celebrate the Men in Blue of Ready, Willing & Able.
+Join us on May 28 at 6 p.m. at the Church of St. Ignatius Loyola‘s Wallace Hall (980 Park Ave in New York, NY) to celebrate the Men in Blue of Ready, Willing & Able.
 Over 300 formerly homeless and incarcerated men will graduate the program this year, after getting the opportunity to achieve and having discovered the dignity of employment, housing and sobriety.

 Light refreshments will be served.
 For more information and to RSVP, please contact Stephen Diefenderfer, Director of Special Events, at 646-672-4225 or email@example.com.